 Triple Ohm works by monitoring changes in the high frequency current or voltage harmonics in a single- or poly-phase power supply caused when specific appliances are used within a building.
 It can identify and differentiate between the characteristic traces belonging to specific appliance types and, using a sophisticated data analysis algorithm, separates them out to calculate energy consumption per device.
 The resulting data can then be displayed in real time via a smartphone app or a low cost home energy monitor, or stored within the meter for incorporation into the householder’s next bill.

-“42 Technology has recently been awarded an Innovate UK Energy Catalyst 4 grant to help us demonstrate the feasibility of using Triple Ohm technology to identify different appliance types and to separate out their demands from a single metering point.
-We have already built a number of demonstration units, several team members have had them installed in their homes as part of a field trial, and we are starting to collect real usage data to show to potential development partners,” said Jeremy Carey, Managing Director of 42 Technology.
+42 Technology has recently been awarded an Innovate UK Energy Catalyst 4 grant to help us demonstrate the feasibility of using Triple Ohm technology to identify different appliance types and to separate out their demands from a single metering point.
+We have already built a number of demonstration units, several team members have had them installed in their homes as part of a field trial, and we are starting to collect real usage data to show to potential development partners.

 One of the problems with the current generation of home energy monitors linked to conventional or smart meters is that they can only display a householder’s total energy consumption.
 A consumer can immediately see how much their electricity consumption has increased when by switching on a specific appliance but it does not tell them how much of their total bill is accounted, for example, by use of their washing machine, oven or lighting.
 Academic studies carried out in the US have shown that when householders were provided with this level of detail it led to an average 12% reduction in their domestic electricity consumption.